7.7. Runtime Configuration¶

 This property allows for overriding strategy selection during query planning.
 It should specify the

 The class must have a no-arg constructor.

-By default GeoMesa will use cost-based query planning, which should work well for most situations.
+By default GeoMesa will use heuristic-based query planning, which should work well for most situations.
 See Query Planning for more details on query planning strategies.